-BCP Council has partnered with Beryl for a five-year contract to deliver an innovative Bike Share scheme across Bournemouth and Poole.
+BCP Council has partnered with Beryl for a five-year contract to deliver an innovative Bike Share scheme across Bournemouth, Christchurch and Poole.
 Beryl’s distinctive emerald green bikes are now available for instant hire via the Beryl App.

 The App tracks the GPS location of the bike allowing users to easily access and unlock any Beryl bike simply using a smartphone.

 Over 1000 brand new bikes have been conveniently distributed for use at key destinations including rail and bus stations, town centre shopping areas and tourist attractions and are available for instant hire.

 How does it work?

 The Beryl bikes have three speed gears and a step through design, with fully adjustable handlebars and seats for a wide range of riders, from 4’11” to 6’5”.

 The App can be downloaded on the Apple app store for iPhone, and the Google Play Store for Android users.
 Riders can choose to pay each time they cycle, or take up an annual membership.

 Users will be informed of the location of ‘Beryl Bays’, the preferred parking locations to leave the bikes.
 However, the scheme is designed with flexibility in mind and will allow users to park the bikes elsewhere, provided they are safely within the scheme area.